Knight Foundation: Education and training

 The foundation endows Knight Chairs who are journalists in tenured positions at universities across the United States.
-The Medill Knight Lab at Northwestern University, a journalism technology lab, is also funded by the Knight Foundation.
+The Medill Knight Lab at Northwestern University, a journalism technology lab, is funded by the Knight Foundation.

+In 1983, journalist Victor McElheny founded the Knight Science Journalism Fellowship Program at the Massachusetts Institute of Technology to support science journalists.

 The Knight Foundation funds multimedia training in newsrooms such as National Public Radio and through programs like Knight-Mozilla OpenNews.